Cobalt

 Method of analysis

-Detection strength Oceamo Classic Laboratory Analysis (ICP-OES): Good sensitivity when measuring cobalt; detection limit about 0.5 µg/l.
+Detection level Oceamo Classic laboratory analysis (ICP-OES): Good sensitivity in the measurement of cobalt; detection limit approx. 0.5 µg/l.
 However, this is not sufficient to reliably detect deficiencies.
-Moderately elevated concentrations can be reliably detected.
+However, moderately elevated concentrations can be reliably detected.

-Detection strength Oceamo ICP-MS Seawater Analysis: very high sensitivity, detection limit in the range of 0.005 µg/l.
-Deficencies can also get reliably detected.
+Detection level Oceamo ICP-MS seawater analysis: very high sensitivity, detection limit in the range of 0.005 µg/l.
+Deficencies can also be reliably detected.

 Our recommendation: